 Long term problems with the external ear can progress to problems with middle (otitis media) and inner (otitis interna) ears.
 This can cause substantial pain, equilibrium problems, and even hearing loss.

 Dogs and cats ears differ from human ears in several significant ways.
 The main difference is the shape and length of the ear canal.
 It is longer in animals and has a downward and then inward direction.
 Also, their ears are more sensitive than ours.
 Cleaning them requires more effort than in people.
+Also, when you apply medication it is difficulty for it to get into the horizontal ear canal, so it is important that you fill up the ear when treating.

 This picture shows normal dog and cat ear canal anatomy.
 The arrows show the downward and inward path of the external ear canal.
 The tip of the arrow to the left is pointing to the ear drum.